microsoft/vscode-docs/docs/python/tutorial-flask.md

     ![Flask tutorial: opening the Command Palette in VS Code](images/shared/command-palette.png)

 1. The command presents a list of available interpreters that VS Code can locate automatically (your list will vary; if you don't see the desired interpreter, see [Configuring Python environments](/docs/python/environments.md)).
-From the list, select the virtual environment in your project folder that starts with `./env` or `.\env`:
+From the list, select the virtual environment in your project folder that starts with `./.venv` or `.\.venv`:

     ![Flask tutorial: selecting the virtual environment for Python](images/shared/select-virtual-environment.png)